ampproject/amphtml/spec/amp-var-substitutions.md

 #### Initial Scroll Depth

 Provides the scroll depth at the time the element was loaded, relative to the target.
-The value will indicate whether the scroll position was above/at/below the target.
+The value returned will be top/inside/bottom, indicating whether the target was scrolled inside the viewport, was offscreen above the top of the viewport, or was offscreen below the bottom of the viewport.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${initialScrollDepth}`